Olivier7355/crawler/README.md

 Python script for a GitHub crawler that searches for repositories, issues, or wikis on GitHub based on certain keywords.
-It uses the Selenium web automation framework to interact with Google Chrome and scrape data from GitHub pages.
+It uses Selenium web automation to interact with Google Chrome and scrape data from GitHub pages.

 **Web scraping and automation may be subject to terms of service and usage policies of websites.
 Always respect the website's policies and use web scraping responsibly and ethically.**